 Unfortunately, as masses of publications and teachings on the law of attraction have snowballed, so have the myths and untruths that now surround this great law.
 This has largely been the result of incomplete or misconstrued information being expressed through the media, resulting in a general sense of confusion surrounding the law of attraction and how it should be used.

-These myths are not only frustrating for those of us that are keen to share the truth of the law of attraction, in the hope that it can help others, but will also hinder those that are seeking to learn more about the law and how to correctly use it.
+These myths are not only frustrating for those of us that are keen to share the truth of the law of attraction, in the hope that it can help others, but can also hinder those that are seeking to learn more about the law and how to correctly use it.

 Upon hearing about the law of attraction for the first time, many people find themselves drawn to its truths, which they immediately recognise within themselves.
 However, with so many myths and conflicting ideas being taught on the subject, many feel as though they have come so close to the truth only to be kept held back from the facts at an arm’s length.